Lane Thomas Player Props: Nationals vs. Phillies

 - The pitching staff for the Phillies has a collective 9.4 K/9, the sixth-best in MLB.

-- The Phillies have the 15th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Phillies' 4.14 team ERA ranks 15th across all MLB pitching staffs.

-- Phillies pitchers combine to surrender 85 home runs (one per game), the eighth-fewest in the league.
+- Phillies pitchers combine to surrender the seventh-fewest home runs in baseball (86 total, one per game).

-- Wheeler gets the start for the Phillies, his 17th of the season.
-He is 6-4 with a 3.76 ERA and 106 strikeouts through 93 1/3 innings pitched.
+- Suarez gets the start for the Phillies, his 10th of the season.
+He is 2-2 with a 3.18 ERA and 50 strikeouts in 51 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty went 5 1/3 innings against the New York Mets, giving up five earned runs while surrendering nine hits.
+- In his most recent time out on Wednesday against the Chicago Cubs, the lefty tossed 7 1/3 innings, allowing one earned run while surrendering four hits.

+- In nine games this season, the 27-year-old has a 3.18 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .241 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.